spasiu/precourse/old_files/pages/index.md

 # JS101

 **Pep talk:** Programming is really hard to learn, and it takes a massive effort to succeed.
 The good news is that you can do it!
-All it takes is attention to detail and hard work.
+All it takes is attention to detail, hard work, and asking lots of questions.

 ## Pre-course